 By FENIT NIRAPPIL, Associated Press

-Industry representatives said there is no evidence showing similar disposal programs in place in Europe and Canada reduce the presence of drugs in water.
-They also said the proposed bill unfairly places the costs of drug disposal only on drug manufacturers.
+Pharmaceutical industry representatives also say that there is no evidence showing drug take-back programs help the environment and that the ordinance unfairly places the costs of drug disposal only on out-of-county manufacturers.

-Powell added that the safest, and cheapest, way to get rid of old medication is to just put in the trash in a sealed container mixed with substances like coffee grounds or kitty litter.
+They say the safest, and cheapest, FDA-approved way to get rid of old medication is to put in the trash in a sealed container mixed with substances such as coffee grounds or kitty litter.
+Advocates say putting drugs in landfills risks chemicals seeping into the waterbed.

-The pharmaceutical industry already is voluntarily paying for a similar drug disposal plan in San Francisco, in what officials call an effort to test the effectiveness of such plans.
+The pharmaceutical industry is voluntarily paying for a similar drug disposal plan in San Francisco to test its effectiveness.

 Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.